Tips to find the right mentor for you

 1) Industry & Skillset

 Industry and skillset are the two most important search criteria a mentee should utilise.
-It is important to make sure you correctly select the industry you would like your mentor to be from and the skillset that the mentor can mentor from – which could also include soft skills.
+It is important to make sure you correctly select the industry you would like your mentor to be from and the skillset that the mentor can mentor from.
+This could also include soft skills.

 A great way to start your search is to search by location.
-Location can be an important factor in mentorship – as having a mentor in the same region or location allows the mentor to be more familiar with the mentee’s needs, understand the customs and cultures of a region, and open doors to networks that are more relevant to the mentee.
+Location can be an important factor in mentorship.
+Having a mentor in the same region or location allows the mentor to be more familiar with the mentee’s needs, understand the customs and cultures of a region, and open doors to networks that are more relevant to the mentee.

 However location isn’t crucial – depending on what you are seeking from your mentor.
 Many of our mentor/mentee connections are global with the mentorship conducted via Skype or via our teleconference portal.
 For instance we have a mentor in Egypt mentoring a mentee in Hong Kong – with positive feedback from all parties.